 Release Info

 What are your thoughts on these UT Air Max Solos?
-Will you be grabbing a pair when they inevitably drop, or be waiting to see if another Texas Longhorns shoe releases this year (such as a new UT Pegasus 41).
+Will you be grabbing a pair, or be instead purchasing the Texas Air Pegasus 41s?

 Images via @US_11